John Garang: Rebel leader

-Garang was a strong advocate for national unity: minorities together formed a majority and therefore should rule.
+Garang was a strong advocate for national unity: minorities together formed a majority and, therefore should rule.
 Together, Garang believed, they could replace President Omar al-Bashir with a government made up of representatives from “all tribes and religions in Sudan."
 His first real effort for the cause, under his command, occurred in July 1985 with the SPLA’s incursion into Kordofan.

 The SPLA gained the backing of Libya, Uganda, and Ethiopia.
 Garang and his army controlled a large part of the southern regions of the country, named "New Sudan".
 He claimed his troops' courage came from "the conviction that we are fighting a just cause.
 That is something North Sudan and its people don't have."
 Critics suggested financial motivations to his rebellion, noting that much of Sudan's oil wealth lies in the south of the country.

-In the early 1991, Mengistu Haile Mariam's regime (in Ethiopia) was overthrown by the Khartoum backed Ethiopian rebels (Ethiopian People's Revolutionary Democratic Front).
+In early 1991, Mengistu Haile Mariam's regime (in Ethiopia) was overthrown by the Khartoum-backed Ethiopian rebels (Ethiopian People's Revolutionary Democratic Front).
 Upon the rebels’ seizure of the government, they closed all SPLA training camps in Ethiopia and cut off the SPLA's arms supply, forcing the SPLA to return hundreds of thousands of Sudanese back to South Sudan.
 This disrupted military operations and leadership within the SPLA.
 However, this caused the West to reconsider relations with the SPLA – justifying their providing the SPLA with "non-lethal help."